 PROOF OF INCOME

 The amount of investments OR monthly pension income for resident visas for those involved in non-lucrative activities (retirees) varies every year as it is tied to a multiple of the average daily wage of a Mexican worker.
 Daily wages have been rising sharply in recent years – as have the immigration requirements.
 The interpretation of the amount also varies from one consulate to another.
-For 2022, here are the approximate requirements re investment/income requirements based on a 20-1 Peso/USD exchange rate; Check online at your nearest consulate website for their requirements In all cases, the requirements are approximate per person, but there are other strategies for couples if both cannot meet the requirements individually.
+For 2024, here are the approximate requirements re investment/income requirements.
+Check online at your nearest consulate website for their requirements In all cases, the requirements are approximate per person, but there are other strategies for couples if both cannot meet the requirements individually.

-Temporary resident income proof requirements – Investments above $43,200USD over past 12 months OR monthly pension income of at least $2,600USD over past 6 months OR real estate in Mexico with value exceeding $6.9 million pesos.
+Temporary resident income proof requirements – Investments above $69,150USD over past 12 months OR monthly pension income of at least $4,148USD over past 6 months OR real estate in Mexico with value exceeding $9.9 million pesos.

-Permanent resident income proof requirements – Investments above $173,000USD over past 12 months OR monthly pension income of at least $4,300USD over past 6 months.
+Permanent resident income proof requirements – Investments above $207,000USD over past 12 months OR monthly pension income of at least $6,915USD over past 6 months.

 Check the English language visa section of your nearest Mexican consulate website for their particular requirements.
 Note that the actual numbers for income or assets will change along with fluctuations in currency exchange and the minimum wage in Mexico.
 Again always check on the consulate website for current numbers.